esmero/archipelago-deployment-live/docs/gitworkflow.md

-# Managing, sheltering, grooming and nurturing your own custom Archipelago
+# Managing, sheltering, pruning and nurturing your own custom Archipelago

-Now that you have your base Archipelago Live Deployment running (Do you? if not [go back!](../README.md)) you may be wondering about things like:
+Now that you have your base Archipelago Live Deployment running (Do you?
+If not, [go back!](../README.md)) you may be wondering about things like:

-1. What happens when i need to update to the next release?
+1. What happens when I need to update to the next release?
-2. How do i keep my Drupal and Modules updated inbetween releases?
+2. How do I keep my Drupal and Modules updated in between releases?
-3. Can i add Drupal Modules?
+3. Can I add Drupal Modules?
 2. Will a new release overwrite all my customizations?
 3. What things are safe to customize?
-4. How do i keep my very own things in Version Control and safe from others?
+4. How do I keep my very own things in Version Control and safe from others?
 5. And many (many) other similar questions

 ## 1. Keep your Archipelago under Version Control via Github

-`Archipelagos` are live beings.
+`Archipelagos` are living beings.
 They evolve and become beautiful, closer and closer to your needs.
 Because of that `resetting` your particularities on every `Archipelago` code release is not a good idea nor even recommended.
 What you want is to keep your own `Drupal Settings` safe and be able to restore all in case something goes wrong.
 Your facets, your themes, your Solr fields, your own modules and all their configurations.